lino-framework/lino/docs/dev/settings.rst

 The :ref:`djangosite_local.py <djangosite_local>` file is another
 technique which Lino adds to plain Django.

-When a :class:`ad.Site` gets instantiated, it will try to import an module named ``djangosite_local``, and if that module exists and has a function named ``setup_site``, will call this function.
+When a :class:`lino.core.site_def.Site` gets instantiated, it will try to import an module named ``djangosite_local``, and if that module exists and has a function named ``setup_site``, will call this function.